tbtommyb/wedding/content/accommodation/index.md

 +++

 There will be plenty of camping space at the wedding venue.
+We will also have some space in a yurt if you don't want to bring a tent.
+If you're interested in staying in the yurt, please get in touch with Georgie or Tom (it's first come, first served!).

 If you're feeling a little less adventurous, below are some recommendations for hotels and B&Bs.
 There is also plenty of availability on Airbnb.com, both [close to the reception venue](https://www.airbnb.co.uk/s/Newbridge--Oxfordshire--United-Kingdom) and in [Oxford itself](https://www.airbnb.co.uk/s/Oxford--Oxfordshire--United-Kingdom).